 Post Scriptum is notable for being an incredibly immersive game.
 Everything from the design details of weapons to layouts of different battlefields was accurately designed to resemble real-world events.
 On top of that, the sounds you hear from artillery cannons to firing pistols are about as real as it gets.

 DayZ is both a mod in the video game ARMA 2 as well as a standalone game.
-So as not to be confused with the ARMA 2 mod, we decided to refer to this game as DayZ Standalone.
-The game was made available for early access in 2013 before being ultimately released in 2018.
-It is available for Windows, PlayStation 4, and Xbox One.
+So as not to be confuse it with the ARMA 2 mod, we decided to refer to this game as DayZ Standalone.

 All games that we mentioned in this list so far are great at transporting you to a dark period in the history of our world.
-The authenticity and historical accuracy of each game is something that should be praised.
+The authenticity and historical accuracy of each game is praiseworthy.
 But if there’s one thing that video games taught us time and again, it’s that sometimes the most fun comes when you’re in a fictional scenario.

 The beauty of DayZ Standalone is that you can create strategies with other players online and engage in first-person shooter combat during a zombie outbreak.
 Set in the fictional Republic of Chernarus, a plague has converted nearly all of the population into violent zombies.